santy81855/Computer-Science-I/README.md

     - This has a small crash course on pointers for you to follow along step by step to understand pointers.
     - Then there are some challenges for you to put your pointer knowledge to the test.

+## Advanced Concepts

+    - This will be for tackling the tougher to grasp concepts of C that need to me mastered in order to be proficient.